If you’re looking for some design inspiration, you’ve come to the right place!

 There are a few things you can do to make your blog more navigable:

 - Use navigation menus that logically link to different sections of your blog.
+Every blog page should be accessible from the homepage.

 - Use clear and descriptive titles for your blog posts.